Amplitude-Developer-Docs/amplitude-dev-center/includes/sdk-ts-browser/tracking-page-views-advanced.md

-You can also use advanced configuration for better control of when page views event are sent.
+You can also use advanced configuration for better control of when page view events are sent.

 ???config "Tracking page views options"
     |<div class="big-column">Name</div>|Value|Description|